squidfunk/mkdocs-material/docs/tutorials/blogs/engage.md

     For popular social media systems, the link needs to be absolute and needs to include the scheme, most likely `https://`.

     You can also use other schemes.
-For example, to cerate an icon that allows people to create an email, add this:
+For example, to create an icon that allows people to create an email, add this:

     ```yaml